Chatham, New Jersey: Recreation

 The Chatham Recreation is a joint venture of Chatham Borough Recreation and Chatham Township Recreation.
 It coordinates its activities with the Chatham Borough Council, the Chatham Township Committee, and the School District of the Chathams.

 It offers a variety of indoor and outdoor recreational and sports activities at various municipal buildings, parks, fields, gyms, and school locations.
 It employs volunteers for supervision and refereeing of these activities.

+Residency

+The two municipalities contain a number of distinguished neighborhoods — each with unique characteristics.
+Highly common throughout, however, are tree-lined streets, belgian block curbs, and manicured lawns.
+The 07928 zip code is highly sought after, with some Chatham residents being amongst some of the wealthiest in New Jersey.
+Across "The Chathams", the median home value lies at $976,200 (as of 2022) — up from $876,400 the year prior.

+The municipality of Chatham is home to Chatham Village, Haaside, the Manor Section, Manor Woods, Mansion Row, Mount Stanley, Upper Washington, and Washington.
+The median home value lies at $944,600 (as of 2022) for the borough.

+Conversely, Chatham Township is home to Chatham Heights, Floral Hill, High Gate, Rolling Hill, The Highlands, and Wickham Woods.
+Within Chatham Township, the median home value lies at $1,025,300 (as of 2022).